What next?

 What difference could taking part make?

-Taking part in this study may help researchers to understand if using a sentinel skin flap will help to detect or prevent rejection of lung transplantation.
-The results from the study will determine if the technique can be incorporated into routine clinical practice for future people receiving a lung transplant.
+Taking part in this study may help researchers to understand if using a sentinel skin flap helps to detect or prevent rejection of lung transplantation.

 Where does the study take place?